acailic/software-interview-prep/topics/javascript.md

 If you have to watch a lot of elements and performance is key
 </details>

-### 22. What is the difference between ViewState and SessionState? :star:
+### 22. What is the difference between ViewState and SessionState?

 <details>
     <summary>